 ✓ Can you analyse the performance of the business?

-You may need an objective view of where you and your business sit right now, and whether you see any opportunities to define it, refine it or change it.
+These questions can assist you to make an objective view of where you and your business sit right now, and whether you see any opportunities to define, refine or change it.

 Your Role in the Business

-You may make decisions depending on the different capacity that you find yourself in during business.
-The roles and responsibilities in each area are succinct and can sometimes be in conflict.
+The roles and responsibilities in each area can sometimes be in conflict.

-For example, what if maximizing shareholder return means exiting a long-term referral relationship, exiting a long-term customer or geographical market?
+For example, what if maximising shareholder return means exiting a long-term referral relationship, exiting a long-term customer or exiting a geographical market?

-Most Finance Brokers do not have a Board of Directors or hold Shareholder meetings which is an understandable reality.
-However, be mindful that will need to think and act according to multiple hats as below.
+Most Finance Brokers do not have a Board of Directors or hold Shareholder meetings, which is an understandable reality.
+However, be mindful that you will need to think and act in multiple hats along the business journey.

 A common challenge for growing finance broking businesses is what we call the “Single Owner Cap”.

-This refers to the inability for single owner to grow beyond a certain size.
-This is understandable, as the volume of clients and loans increase – so does both the servicing and loan run off.
+This refers to the inability for a single owner to grow beyond a certain size, and is an understandable reality as the volume of clients and loans increases and causes corresponding servicing and loan run-off.

-This is usually linked to the manner and structure in which the business earns income.
-There is a lot of good research on Stages of Business.
-I like the Harvard research which looks at five (5) succinct stages and traits of each as below:
+The manner and structure in which the business earns income is a contributing factor.
+It is worth understanding the research on Business Stages, such as the model from Harvard Business School, which looks at five succinct stages and the traits of each as below:

-For some Finance Broking Practices, this is a journey that can look something like this:
+For Finance Broking Practices, the journey might look like this:

-▪ Cannot build leverage in managing or attracting new clients at a rate that drives growth.
+▪ Bridging the gap to Take Off but then cannot build leverage in managing or attracting new clients at a rate that drives growth without the owner's continued contribution.

 The Power of Leverage

-Leverage can either allow a business to stay small and not be at all solely reliant on the owner, or to build a system for its growth.
+Leverage is a "lever" that can either allow a business to stay small and not be at all solely reliant on the owner, or to build a system for its growth.

-The best business are the ones that “do it often, do it well”.
-Repeatable processes that are supported by great marketing & sales programs, systems, great internal culture and customer service but that don’t unduly rely on individual expertise at an operational level or “black art”.
+The best businesses are the ones that “do it often, do it well”.
+Repeatable processes that are supported by great marketing & sales programs, systems, strong internal culture and customer service, but that don’t unduly rely on individual expertise or gatekeeping at an operational level.

-There can be great leverage opportunities in these types of organisatons.
-Whatever the owners’ motivation, the operation will be more saleable if both the business operates without undue reliance on the owner and there is opportunity for leverage.
+There can be great leverage opportunities in these types of organisations.
+Whatever the owners’ motivation, the business will be more saleable if it operates without undue reliance on the owner and there is opportunity for leverage.

 “Your business is always for sale”.
-Well, maybe not but that should be the mindset of the owner because at some point you will have an involuntary or voluntary exit from your business.
+That should be the mindset of the owner, whether it is a current reality or not, because at some point you will have an involuntary or voluntary exit from your business.

 It is rare that Business Owners have a clear and documented exit strategy.
-That may be understandable in some instances, but it is not a smart approach.
+While understandable in some instances, it is not a smart approach.

-There is no exact science on this point, and the optimal time for each owner will vary based on a number of factors.
-One optimal time may be before you hit the Single Owner Cap, especially if you are unlikely to push through and grow the business.
+There is no exact science on this point, and the optimal exit time for each owner will vary based on a number of factors.
+One optimal time may be before you hit the Single Owner Cap, especially if you do not wish to grow the business, or have tried and decided that it's not you.

 ▪ Taxation Planning.

-For many Finance Broking Practices, their business is their biggest asset outside of property interests.
-By waiting too long, many of the key referral relationships can become stale, the loans age and there is generally no value to the business beyond the value of the recurring trailing commission.
+For many Finance Broking Practices, the business is the owner's biggest asset outside of property interests.
+The risk of waiting too long before exiting is that many of the key referral relationships can become stale, and the loans too aged, leaving no value to the business beyond the recurring trailing commission.

 enquiry@mcpfinancial.com.au